 Object Image

-This panel once formed the pinnacle of a large polyptych (multi-panelled altarpiece) made for the small church of Saint Martin at Riglos, north-eastern Spain.
+This panel once formed the pinnacle of a large retablo or polyptych made for the small church of Saint Martin at Riglos, north-eastern Spain.
 Until recently the painting was attributed to the anonymous Master of Riglos, named after the altarpiece, but its style comes close to works by Pere García de Benavarri.
-García is thought to have trained with Blasco de Grañén (documented 1422-1459), the artist who painted the main panel of the Riglos altarpiece (today in the Museu Nacional d'Art de Catalunya, Barcelona).
+García is thought to have trained with Blasco de Grañén (documented 1422-1459), the author of the main panel of the Riglos altarpiece showing Saint Martin giving his cloak to a beggar (today in the Museu Nacional d'Art de Catalunya, Barcelona).
+Other small panels illustrating episodes from Saint Martin's life are in various collections.

 Spanish polyptychs at this date often took the form of a large central panel, showing the saint to whom the church was dedicated, surrounded by smaller panels and topped with an image of the Crucifixion.
 They often had very elaborate gilded frames.